sonic-pi-net/sonic-pi/INSTALL-MAC.md

 * `cd /path/to/sonic-pi/root/`
 * `cd app/gui/qt`
 * `./mac-build-app`
-* App should be in `build` dir which you can either launch via Finder or via the following from the `qt dir:
+* App should be in `build` dir which you can either launch via Finder or via the following from the `qt` dir:
 * `./build/Sonic\ Pi.app/Contents/MacOS/Sonic\ Pi`

-Sonic Pi should now boot succesfully.
+Sonic Pi should now boot successfully.